-As of the writing of this article, Ms. Franklin’s four sons have filed documents with the probate court listing themselves as interested parties in her estate, and at least one other relative has filed court documents requesting appointment as personal representative of the estate.
+As of the writing of this article, Ms. Franklin’s four sons have filed documents with the probate court listing themselves as interested parties in her estate.
+At least one other relative has filed court documents requesting appointment as personal representative of the estate.
 The vast breadth of Ms. Franklin’s estate invites the possibility of a hotly contested process, a possibility that is all too common with intestate estates of notable magnitude.
 Get more information on intestacy and estate planning.

 Regardless of the outcome of the assets of her estate, Ms. Franklin leaves behind a vast library of songs and compositions fans from all over the world will continue to enjoy for generations to come.
 Her funeral is planned for August 31, 2018 in her hometown of Detroit, Michigan, and will find her final resting place in Detroit’s Woodlawn Cemetery.